Software Defined Internet Exchange

 For example, FlowSpec can remotely program QoS – policers and markers, PBR – leak traffic to a Virtual Routing and Forwarding (VRF) or a new next hop, and replicate the traffic to, for example, a sniffer – all the configuration is carried out on the controller.

 However, scalability restrictions exist as BGP FlowSpec entries share the TCAM with ACL and QoS.
-When the rules are complex using multi-value ranges, it will consume more TCAM than simple matching rules.
+Complex rules using multi-value ranges consume more TCAM than simple matching rules.
 Cisco provides general guidance of 3000 simple rules per line card.

 bgp flowsepc